Vulnerabilities in password-based login

 For websites that adopt a password-based login process, users either register for an account themselves or they are assigned an account by an administrator.
 This account is associated with a unique username and a secret password, which the user enters in a login form to authenticate themselves.

-In this scenario, the mere fact that they know the secret password is taken as sufficient proof of the user's identity.
-Consequently, the security of the website would be compromised if an attacker is able to either obtain or guess the login credentials of another user.
+In this scenario, the fact that they know the secret password is taken as sufficient proof of the user's identity.
+This means that the security of the website is compromised if an attacker is able to either obtain or guess the login credentials of another user.

 Brute-force attacks